mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

     └── init.bak
 ```

-In particular, we have: 2 directories and 3 files.
+In particular, we have 2 directories and 3 files.

 ### Environment variables: